 University Mission Celebrated with Local Catholic High School Leaders

-In what has become an annual fall tradition on the Queens, NY, campus, St. John’s University hosted local Catholic high school principals, guidance counselors, and senior University administrators for an appreciation dinner and discussion of shared issues and ideas in secondary and higher education.
+In what has become an annual fall tradition on the Queens, NY, campus, St. John’s University hosted local Catholic high school principals, presidents, guidance counselors, and senior University administrators for an appreciation dinner and discussion of shared issues and ideas in secondary and higher education.